Lord of the Rings Locations in Queenstown

-Getting to this location might just be your most terrifying adrenalin activity in the Queenstown area, as it involves driving for 1 hour on what has been described as the world’s most dangerous road.
-The steep cliff drops on the side of the narrow gravel road is enough to freak even the most bravest dwarf out.
+Getting to this location might just be your most terrifying adrenaline activity in the Queenstown area, as it involves driving for 1 hour on what has been described as the world’s most dangerous road.
+The steep cliff drops on the side of the narrow gravel road are enough to freak even the most bravest dwarf out.

 If you are prepared for a short but challenging hike, visit Lake Alta in The Remarkables mountain range.
 Note that you can only see the lake in summer, as the lake freezes over and the track is berried underneath a ski field in winter.

 Lake Alta is the location of Dimrill Dale, where Aragorn leads the Fellowship down the slopes away from the Mines of Moria.